How we test strimmers and grass trimmers

 By Adele Dyer

-Which? tests grass trimmers on long and short grass, tough weeds and lawn and path edges, and assesses how easy they are to use.
+We test grass trimmers on long and short grass, tough weeds, and lawn and path edges, as well as assessing how easy they are to use.

 Our reviews answer the most crucial questions about grass trimmers: